peteroupc/html3dutil/doc/tutorial-surfaces.md

 General-purpose surfaces include:

 * **B&eacute;zier surfaces.** 3D surfaces where each grid line is a B&eacute;zier
 curve.
-B&eacute;zier surfaces are created using the <a href="H3DU.BezierSurface.md">H3DU.BezierSurface</a> class.
+B&eacute;zier surfaces are created using the <a href="H3DU.BSplineSurface.md#H3DU.BSplineSurface.fromBezierSurface">H3DU.BSplineSurface.fromBezierSurface</a> method.
 * **B-Spline surfaces.** 3D surfaces where each grid line is a B-Spline or NURBS curve.
-B-Spline surfaces are created using the <a href="H3DU.BSplineSurface.md#H3DU.BSplineSurface.fromBezierSurface">H3DU.BSplineSurface.fromBezierSurface</a>
+B-Spline surfaces are created using the <a href="H3DU.BSplineSurface.md">H3DU.BSplineSurface</a> class.
-method.

 Special surfaces include: